Muukid/muTrueType/README.md

 ## Rasterization of TrueType glyphs

 The raster API gives access to rasterizing TrueType glyphs by converting them to an rglyph, which can then be [rasterized directly](#rasterize-glyph).
 This conversion can be done rather by the user directly [giving a simple glyph](#simple-glyph-to-rglyph), [giving a composite glyph](#composite-glyph-to-rglyph), or by [giving the header of a simple or composite glyph](#glyph-header-to-rglyph).

-This conversion can also automatically be performed internally via [rasterizing the glyph based on a given glyph ID](#rasterize-glyph-id), handling all of the allocation and conversions.
-This can be inefficient to call on large groups of glyphs, as new memory has to be repeatedly allocated and deallocated.

 ### Font units to pixel units